PG Era: Reception

+Production Values

-The move to TV-PG programming has been singled out as one of WWE's most controversial decisions amongst wrestling fans.
-The PG Era has also received much criticism from fans due to its watered-down violence and family-friendly program and characters.
-The transition to TV-PG caused some fans to support WWE's competitors, with Pro Wrestling Torch writer James Caldwell commenting that WWE's programming resembled children's shows such as Barney & Friends or Blue's Clues when compared to their nearest competitor's at the time, Total Nonstop Action Wrestling (TNA), which was promoting more adult-oriented content.
-Former header writer Brian Gewirtz has stated that WWE's writers joked about "adding in muppet characters" because they felt the scripts were "ridiculous", while Batista attributed his 2010 departure to the PG Era, stating that WWE was "in a bad moment" during that time.
-Bryan Alvarez has been highly critical of WWE storylines throughout the period, but does not blame the TV-PG rating.
-Alvarez points out that much of the raunchy Attitude Era programming had a TV-PG rating, while viewership declined sharply after the Invasion storyline, which occurred while Raw had a TV-14 rating.
+The move to TV-PG programming was described by Bleacher Report as one of WWE's most controversial creative decisions.
+Bleacher Report also noted that it received much criticism from fans due to its watered-down violence and family-friendly programming and characters.
+The transition to TV-PG caused some fans to support WWE's competitors, with Pro Wrestling Torch writer James Caldwell commenting that WWE's programming resembled children's shows such as Barney & Friends and Blue's Clues when compared to Total Nonstop Action Wrestling (TNA), one of their closest competitors, were promoting more adult-oriented content during that time frame.
+Former WWE head writer Brian Gewirtz recalled that the company's writers joked about "adding in muppet characters" because they felt the scripts had become "ridiculous".
+Wrestling Observer Newsletter writer Bryan Alvarez was also critical of storylines throughout the period, but did not blame the TV-PG rating.
+Alvarez pointed out that much of the explicit Attitude Era programming had a TV-PG rating, while viewership declined shortly after the Invasion storyline, which occurred while Raw had a TV-14 rating.

-Although noting that the move was unpopular with some fans, Chris Mueller of the Bleacher Report opined that it was the right thing to do given changing times, writing: "The world is more politically correct, parents are more cautious about what their kids are watching, and advertisers are less willing to back controversial brands."
+In contrast, some journalists praised the PG Era.
+Chris Mueller of the Bleacher Report opined that it was the right choice given the shifting times.
+He wrote, "The world is more politically correct, parents are more cautious about what their kids are watching, and advertisers are less willing to back controversial brands."
 Mueller praised the PG Era as a wise business decision because it made the promotion more appealing to corporate sponsors.
 Shortly after the transition, Miami Herald writer Jim Varsallone said that the changes in programming were too subtle for casual fans to notice and that he did not get complaints from fans.
-Gewirtz criticized the era as "jarring" due to there being not being a transition from the edgier Ruthless Aggression era, but stated that WWE "[gained] respectability again with the advertisers and Hollywood in general.
+Despite his criticisms, Gewirtz noted that the era "[gained] respectability again with the advertisers and Hollywood in general.
 It made it 'safe' for moms and dads to watch with their kids."